theobald-software/kb.theobald-software.github.io/content/_yunio/teams-sick-leave-with-yunIO.md

 - Parental leave (*Infotype* 2001 and *STy* 0600)
 - Unpaid leave (*Infotype* 2001 and *STy* 0620)
 - Sick child (*Infotype* 2001 and *STy* 0550).

-{: .box-note }
-**Note:** Every type of sick leave requires a designated yunIO service.
-It is not possible to cover multiple types of sick leave in a single service, because of varying input screens.

 ### Setup in Microsoft Teams